Vegan Yule Log

 Stir in 115g of caster/superfine sugar.

-Next, measure out 75g of vegan butter and gently melt it over the stove or in the microwave.
+Next, measure out 75g of dairy-free margarine and gently melt it over the stove or in the microwave.

 Add the melted butter into the bowl with the dry mixture, along with 250ml of soy milk and 2 teaspoons of vanilla extract.